 Fetal death and early delivery are classified as follows:

-Classification of Abortion
+Etiology of Spontaneous Abortion

 Risk factors for spontaneous abortion include